Independent Scholar (Germany)

-Jan Eike Dunkhase is an intellectual historian based in Berlin with a focus on the history of historiography in the 20th century.
-After receiving his MA in History, Philosophy and Jewish Studies from Heidelberg University and his PhD from Freie Universität Berlin, he worked as a Research Associate at the Simon Dubnow Institute for Jewish History and Culture at Leipzig University and at the German Literature Archive Marbach.
+Jan Eike Dunkhase is an intellectual and cultural historian based in Berlin with a focus on the history of historiography and the philosophy of history.
+After receiving his MA in History, Philosophy, and Jewish Studies from Heidelberg University, and his PhD in Modern History from Freie Universität Berlin, he worked as a Research Associate at the Simon Dubnow Institute for Jewish History and Culture at Leipzig University, at the German Literature Archive Marbach, and at Bielefeld University.
 In 2019 he was a Research Fellow at Bard Graduate Center (NYC).

-He is the author of Werner Conze: Ein deutscher Historiker im 20.
-Jahrhundert (2010), Spinoza der Hebräer: Zu einer israelischen Erinnerungsfigur (2013), and Absurde Geschichte: Reinhart Kosellecks historischer Existentialismus (2015).
-His most recent book, a critical edition of Reinhart Koselleck’s correspondence with Carl Schmitt, was published by Suhrkamp in 2019.
+He is the author of several monographs, among them Spinoza der Hebräer: Zu einer israelischen Erinnerungsfigur (2013), Absurde Geschichte: Reinhart Kosellecks historischer Existentialismus (2015), and Provinz der Moderne: Marbachs Weg zum Deutschen Literaturarchiv (2021), as well as the editor of Reinhart Koselleck’s correspondence with Carl Schmitt (2019).